-The two story Tombstone Bordello Bed and Breakfast makes its home in a restored 1881 Victorian home, that once was the place of one of Big Nose Kate’s bordellos in its former life during the last part of the 19th century and perhaps into the 20th century.
-There are 2 new wings of rooms built in 2000, on either side of the original 1881 Victorian house.
+The two-story Tombstone Bordello Bed and Breakfast can be found in a restored 1881 Victorian home, that once was one of Big Nose Kate’s bordellos in the last part of the 19th century and perhaps into the 20th.
+There are two new wings of rooms built in 2000, on either side of the original Victorian house.

-While it is not an upscale fancy bed and breakfast like you would find in more refined American cities, it is a large Victorian house with a homey atmosphere and lots of antiques with a peaceful aura.
+While it is not an upscale fancy bed and breakfast like you would find in more refined American cities, it is spacious with a homey atmosphere and lots of antiques with a peaceful aura.
 It has the usual common rooms like the dining room, parlor, and library area, with nine guest rooms located on the second floor.
 All spaces have some lovely antiques.

 There are no cheap furniture pieces that some modern places have for their guests.
 All nine guest rooms are “tastefully decorated with Victorian-era” decor and beautiful antique queen beds.
 All have private bathrooms, and a few have a balcony.
 The air conditioning works well.

 The friendly owners are also the innkeepers and make their guests feel at home.
-The guests get a run-down on the history of this house, and enjoy a wonderful breakfast in the morning.
+Guests get a run-down on the history of the house, and can enjoy a wonderful breakfast in the morning.
 If the weather is warm, they may enjoy the swimming pool or hot tub and the beautiful yard as well.

-In 1880, Tombstone was jumping with miners, single men of all stations of life who yearned for company of a woman who was willing to give sexual relief services for a price.
-There were a boatload of places with cribs for the ladies to perform sexual favors for men seeking relief in Tombstone.
-Most of the saloons had their own contributions for this service, though the atmosphere wasn’t very nice, just a space with a crib.
+In 1880, Tombstone was jumping with miners, single men of all stations of life who yearned for the company of a woman who was willing to give sexual relief services for a price.
+There was a boatload of places with cribs for the ladies to perform sexual favors for men seeking relief in Tombstone.
+Most saloons had their own contributions for this service, though the atmosphere wasn’t very nice, just a space with a crib.

-Big Nosed Kate herself started out as a prostitute while a young woman out of necessity, but was able to evolve into a Madame and ran several sexual pleasure houses called Bordellos all over Tombstone, as well as owning her own saloon.
-She aimed this Bordello on those folks with money in their pockets; miners who struck it rich, and perhaps even those in the upper class.
+Big Nose Kate herself started out as a prostitute while a young woman out of necessity, but worked her way up to being a Madame and ran several sexual pleasure houses called Bordellos all over Tombstone, as well as owning her own saloon.
+She aimed this Bordello at those folks with money in their pockets, miners who struck it rich, and perhaps even those in the upper class.

-These bordellos offered prime amenities like privacy with no crowding of cribs into a large space with just a curtains separating the individual cribs.
-These bordellos were described by one source as being a place that “provided a friendly environment, where those who could afford amenities were well catered to.”
+These bordellos offered prime amenities like privacy, with no crowding of cribs into a large space with just a curtains separating the individual cribs.
+They were described by one source as being a place that “provided a friendly environment, where those who could afford amenities were well catered to.”

-This bordello that existed in this lovely home was located on N. 6th Street; a couple of blocks north of Fremont Street in the Red Light District.
-It was not actually on grungy East Allen St., or East Fremont St. Big Nose Kate had this bordello built from scratch, and was solid and beautiful enough to evolve into a private home of families, even years afterward.
+This bordello that existed in this lovely home was located on North 6th Street; a couple of blocks north of Fremont Street in the Red Light District.
+It was not actually on grungy East Allen Street, or East Fremont Street Big Nose Kate had this bordello built from scratch, and was solid and beautiful enough to evolve into a private home for families.

 In 1923, the Cochise County Seat was moved to Bisbee.
-Tombstone City Council decided to do some redevelopment, and bought some of the land in the Red Light District, in order to build a needed high school.
+The Tombstone City Council decided to do some redevelopment, and bought some of the land in the Red Light District, in order to build a needed high school.
 The owner of this Victorian home at the time didn’t want to see it destroyed, so he ponied up the money to have it moved clear across town to West Allen Street.
-Despite having a naughty history, a new history of being a forever family home to several families began.
+Despite having a naughty past, a new history as a forever family home to several families began.
 In 2000, the house was prepared to once again become a commercial enterprise.

 “In 2000, two wings were added to the original structure to create a 9-room bed and breakfast.
 The new additions were built on each side and a new roof was added over the entire complex, including the original 1881 house, which still stands intact in the center of the building — porch, balcony, roof and all.”
 Living guests apparently are not the only ones who love the house.
 Spirits call the place home as well.